 If you’re looking for a complete and detailed itinerary for the whole country, check out DrifterPlanet’s Sri Lanka itinerary!

 And again, once we exit the enclave reserved for Whites, we find ourselves attacked from all sides by a wonderfully intoxicating enthusiasm.
 The children rush to greet us and try to speak English; the market offers fruits and vegetables that are totally unknown to us; fishermen offer their catch of the day close to their boats moored on the beach; on the coast outside the city, the landscapes overlooking the ocean are breathtaking.
+Add a tree house experience in Sri Lanka to all these and you have something really quite interesting.

 If Sri Lanka is struggling to break free of this bad reputation of a troubled country, it is only because the traditional media still refuses to emphasize its new found beauty.
 The media should address more of progressive news to promote the beauty of Sri Lanka travel.